mingruizhang97/gradual_self_train-project/README.md

 ## What is Self-training?
 **Self-training**, which is also known as self-learning, self-labeling, or decision-directed learning, is probably the earliest idea about using unlabeled data in classification.
 This is a wrapper-algorithm that repeatedly uses a supervised learning method.
 It starts by training on the labeled data only.
 In each step, a part of the unlabeled points is labeled as "pseudolabel" according to the current decision function; then the supervised method is retrained using the previous predictions(pseudolabeled samples)which have been classified with confidence as additional labeled points.[2]
 ## Motivation on Self-training for Gradual Domain Adaptation
 Traditional machine learning aims to learn a model on a set of training samples to find an objective function with minimum risk on unseen test data.
 However, it assumes that both training and test data are drawn from the same distribution and share similar joint probability distributions.
 This assumption can be easily violated in the real-world applications.
+For example, sensor measurements drift over time due to sensor aging, self-driving car vision modules have to deal with evolving road conditions, and neural signals received by brain-machine interfaces change within the span of a day.
+In these examples, the domain shift doesn't happen at one time and repeatedly gathering large sets of labeled examples to retrain the model can be quite time and cost consuming.
+So we would like to see if self-training for gradual domain adaptation can solve the problem.
 ## Related Work
 Hoffman et al.[3] , Michael et al.[4], Markus et al., Bobu et al.[5] among others propose approaches for gradual domain adaptation.
 This setting differs from online learning,